Innovative Uses for Drones in Agriculture

 Scouting Crop Health Monitoring

-Farmers perform routine and regular scouting of crops to detect issues or threats such as pests, disease, poor growth rates, nutrient or water deficiencies and more.
-Typically this crop monitoring is performed by walking or driving through a planted field and performing visual inspections and taking soil samples from various locations.
-With the help of agricultural drone technologies farmers can now perform more comprehensive and efficient monitoring of plant health with less effort.
+Farmers perform routine and regular scouting of crops to detect issues or threats such as pests, disease, poor growth rates, nutrient or water deficiencies, and more.
+Typically, this crop monitoring is performed by walking or driving through a planted field, performing visual inspections, and taking soil samples from various locations.
+With the help of agricultural drone technologies, farmers can now perform more comprehensive and efficient monitoring of plant health with less effort.

-Drones can be equipped with special agriculture specific imaging technology to create and analyze a vegetation indices map.
+Drones can be equipped with special agriculture-specific imaging technology to create and analyze a vegetation index map.
 This Normalized Difference Vegetation Index (NDVI) technology enables farmers to quickly scan a large area of planted crops.
-The system will generate and analyze a Near Infra Red image map to help farmers identify healthy and unhealthy plants, allowing farmers to quickly identify and respond to specific problem areas before issues affect the whole crop.
+The system will generate and analyze a Near Infra-Red image map to help farmers identify healthy and unhealthy plants, allowing farmers to quickly identify and respond to specific problem areas before issues affect the whole crop.

 Monitoring Field and Pasture Conditions with Drones